A. The Modern Skeleton

 A genetic mutation in one person’s genes creates a new snippet.
 If successful, the snippet will multiply throughout that person’s local gene pool.
 To the extent that the population is isolated from others, that snippet will not escape into other populations.
 This is how snippets serve as genetic markers to distinguish populations that have been isolated from each other for millennia.
 When a population splits in two (e.g. some members emigrate), each subpopulation retains the original marker and then accumulates new ones of its own.
 By studying patterns among living DNA samples from throughout the world, we can now retrace the travels of ancient ancestral populations.

 Even DNA snippets do not live forever.
-If a population becomes very small, some snippets will die out, and the survivors will become more prominent in the gene pool.
+If a population becomes critically small, some snippets will die out, and the survivors will become more prominent in the gene pool.
 Geneticists call this situation a population bottleneck.
 As phylogeographers, we have mixed feelings about bottlenecks.
 They are limits to discovery; we cannot study the evolution of earlier extinct snippets.
 On the other hand, they help us zero in on our ancestors.
-Each single surviving snippet must have had its origin in one person, so genetic ancestry ultimately maps our descent from these individuals.
+Each single surviving snippet had its origin in one person, so genetic ancestry ultimately maps our descent from these individuals.
 We can call them the first “genetically modern” humans.
 All we can really know about them is approximately where and when they lived.

 Researchers focus most of their attention on mitochondrial DNA (mtDNA) and the Y chromosome.
 These are the only snippets that do not intermix during sex but are copied in full for the next generation.
 Your mtDNA comes from your all-female line of ancestors (your mother, her mother, etc.) If you are male, your Y chromosome comes from your all-male line (your father, his father, etc.) Each of these snippets contains the full record of its mutations since the last bottleneck.
 The major world populations that have separated since the last mtDNA and Y chromosome bottlenecks are called haplogroups.
 They are usually designated with capital letters, such as Y-haplogroup A.